mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 >
 > [^zitron-case-against-ai]

+> What we’re witnessing is one of the most egregious wastes of capital in history, sold by career charlatans with their reputations laundered by a tech and business media afraid to criticize the powerful and analysts that don’t seem to want to tell their investors the truth.
+There are no historic comparisons here — [even Britain’s abominable 1800s railway bubble, which absorbed half of the country’s national income](https://www.almosthistorypodcast.com/2843/?ref=wheresyoured.at), created valuable infrastructure for trains, a vehicle that can move people to and from places.
+>
+> GPUs are not trains, nor are they cars, or even CPUs.
+They are not adaptable to many other kinds of work, nor are they “the infrastructure of the future of tech,” because they’re already *quite old* and *with everybody focused on buying them, you’d absolutely see one other use case by now that actually mattered.* …
+>
+> And, whereas the Victorian train infrastructure still exists in the UK — though it has been upgraded over the years — a GPU has a limited useful lifespan. …
+>
+> I am telling you, as I have been telling you for years, [again](https://www.wheresyoured.at/the-haters-gui/) and [again](https://www.wheresyoured.at/ai-is-a-money-trap/) and [again](https://www.wheresyoured.at/why-everybody-is-losing-money-on-ai/), that the demand is not there for generative AI, and the demand is *never, ever arriving.* The only reason anyone humours *any* of this crap is the endless hoarding of GPUs to build capacity for a revolution that will never arrive.
+>
+> Well, that and OpenAI, [a company built and sold on lies about ChatGPT’s capabilities](https://www.wheresyoured.at/how-to-argue-with-an-ai-booster/#chatgpt-and-openai-was-marketed-based-on-lies).
+ChatGPT’s popularity — and OpenAI’s hunger for endless amounts of compute — have created the illusion of demand due to the sheer amount of capacity required to keep their services operational …
+>
+> This NVIDIA deal is a farce — an obvious attempt by the largest company on the American stock market to prop up the *one* significant revenue-generator in the entire industry, knowing that time is running out for it to create new avenues for eternal growth. …
+>
+> I realize how ridiculous all of this sounds.
+I get it.
+There’s so much money being promised to so many people, [market rallies built off the back of massive deals](https://www.bloomberg.com/news/articles/2025-09-22/oracle-moved-up-leadership-succession-plans-after-stock-rally?ref=wheresyoured.at), and I get that the assumption is that this much money can’t be wrong, that this many people wouldn’t just say stuff without intending to follow through, or without considering whether their company could afford it.
+>
+> I know it’s hard to conceive that hundreds of billions of dollars could be invested in something for no apparent reason, but it’s happening, right god damn now, in front of your eyes …
+>
+> Generative AI has never been reliable, has always been unprofitable, and has always been unsustainable, and I’ve been saying so [since February 2024](https://www.wheresyoured.at/sam-altman-fried/#:~:text=This%20industry%20is%20money,good%20for%20the%20environment.).
+The economics have never made sense, something [I’ve said repeatedly since April 2024](https://www.wheresyoured.at/bubble-trouble/#:~:text=As%20Microsoft%20doesn%27t%20disclose%20Azure%27s%20actual%20revenue%2C%20it%27s%20unclear%20how%20much), and [when I wrote “How Does OpenAI Survive?” in July 2024](https://www.wheresyoured.at/to-serve-altman/) …
+>
+> [^zitron-case-against-ai]

+> \[T]he classic argument is that Uber "burned lots of money and worked out okay," when in fact **the combined capital expenditures from 2024 onwards that are necessary to make Anthropic and OpenAI work are each — on their own — four times the amount Uber burned in over a decade.**
+>
+> [^zitron-booster]

+> Generative AI isn’t that useful.
+If Generative AI was genuinely this game-changing technology that makes it possible to simplify your life and your work, you’d surely fork over the $20 monthly fee for unlimited access to OpenAI’s more powerful models.
+>
+> [^zitron-no-revolution]

+> Without ChatGPT, it appears that the entire generative AI app market is a little more than half the size of Pokémon Go at its peak, [when it had 147 million monthly active users](https://www.forbes.com/sites/insertcoin/2018/06/27/pokemon-go-is-more-popular-than-its-been-at-any-point-since-launch-in-2016/?ref=wheresyoured.at#7449e47dcfd2). …
+>
+> I do not think this is a real industry, and I believe that if we pulled the plug on the venture capital aspect tomorrow it would evaporate.
+>
+> [^zitron-no-revolution]

 ### On the failure of the media to check AI companies

 > \[S]ome members of the business and tech media … have, for the most part, gotten by without having to think too hard about the actual things the companies are saying.